JulieMontoya/ToePost/screenshots/README.md

 fault is detected in the corresponding bit in any location.

-The positions on the right will change to R if a read error is detected in the corresponding bit in any location in the corresponding bank.
+The positions on the right will change to R if a read error is detected in the corresponding bit in any location in the corresponding bank;
+or, where applicable, in the alternate bank.

 ### After the zero page test
-![After the zero page test](./PXL_20250610_181238057.jpg "After the zero page test") By this point, we can be reasonably confident that we have a mostly-working machine.
+![After the zero page test](./PXL_20250610_181238057.jpg "After the zero page test") By this point, we can be reasonably confident that we have a mostly working machine.
+Certainly the beginning of screen RAM must be good, and not clashing with pages 00 or 01, or else the program would have crashed.
+We have also proved that page 01, which is used for the 6502 stack, is good; page 00, which is used in various instructions as a kind of extended register set, is also good; there are no clashes between these pages; and the memory refresh counter and its associated tristate buffers are working properly.

+However, we have not yet tested the majority of the PET's memory; and we have only tested for address clashes in the low-order address bits A0-A7.

 ### Testing for address clashes
 ![Testing for address clashes](./PXL_20250610_181313294.jpg)